AndrewQuijano/Operating_Systems_II/README.md

 Please use the installation script to build the pre-processor when the respository is cloned.

+To change time window and connection window for traffic-based features, edit StatsWindowTime.cpp and StatsWindowCount.cpp, respectively.
+See kdd99_feature_ extractor/src.

 The repository can be found at: https://github.com/AI-IDS/kdd99_feature_extractor